Gianni De Michelis: Biography

-Between 1993 and 2001, during the so-called "judicial storm of Mani Pulite", was accused of corruption along with many of the socialists MPs and regional administrators.
-Within more than 35 different trails, apart from the numerous favorable verdicts, he has been convicted of corruption and was sentenced to 1 year and 6 months (negotiated) in Venice for highways bribes in Veneto and to 6 months for illegal financing (Enimont bribe, also negotiated).
+Between 1993 and 2001, during the so-called "judicial storm of Mani Pulite", he was accused of corruption along with many of the socialists MPs and regional administrators.
+Within more than 35 different trails, apart from the numerous favorable verdicts, he was convicted of corruption and sentenced to 1 year and 6 months (negotiated) in Venice for highways bribes in Veneto and to 6 months for illegal financing (Enimont bribe, also negotiated).

 In 1996, De Michelis founded a political movement named the Socialist Party with Ugo Intini and other former Italian Socialist Party (PSI) members, which later was joined by the Socialist League of Claudio Martelli and Bobo Craxi to form the New PSI in 2001.
 He was elected secretary of the new party at the first congress.

 De Michelis was elected at the 2004 European elections as a Member of the European Parliament (MEP) for Southern Italy with the NPSI, and was therefore a Non-Inscrit in the European Parliament whilst awaiting the acceptance of his party's request of membership in the Socialist Group.
 He sat in the Committee on Industry, Research and Energy, and was a substitute for the Committee on Legal Affairs, a member of the Delegation for relations with the People's Republic of China and a substitute for the Delegation to the Euro-Mediterranean Parliamentary Assembly.

 His leadership however had been contested in the congress of October 2005 where the son of Bettino Craxi, Bobo Craxi claimed to have been declared secretary after De Michelis had left the hall declaring the Congress void.
 This led Bobo Craxi to open a judicial case.
 The judge, on the second verdicts, gave unquestionably confirmed the right to use the symbol and the secretary to Gianni De Michelis.

 At the 2006 Italian general election he was elected MP for the Italian parliament but gave his seat to Lucio Barani since he decided to stay in the European Parliament.
 In October 2007, De Michelis joined the newly formed Socialist Party, made up of the diaspora of the historical PSI.
 At this time, De Michelis along with fellow former NPSI MEP Alessandro Battilocchio were admitted into the parliamentary group of the Party of European Socialists.

 De Michelis died in Venice on 11 May 2019 at the age of 78.

 Personal life

-De Michelis was a great lover of dance and discos: in 1988, he wrote a book entitled "Dove Andiamo a Ballare Questa Sera?"
-(Where to Go Dancing this Night?) in which he reviewed 250 Italian dance night clubs.
+De Michelis was a great lover of dance and discos.
+In 1988, he wrote a book entitled "Dove Andiamo a Ballare Questa Sera?"
+(Where to Go Dancing this Night?) in which he reviewed 250 Italian dance nightclubs.